-- Access to individual interactive resources and tablet - Links with our new partner school near Stuttgart - Website recommendations for online study opportunities - Careers advice on how to pursue German at post-16 and beyond - A foreign language is recognized as an important element and contributing subject to the English Baccalaureate and 'Best 8' achievement measures. - Prior studies highly recommended
+- Access to individual interactive resources and tablet. - Website recommendations for online study opportunities. - Careers advice on how to pursue Spanish at post-16 and beyond. - A foreign language is recognised as an important element and contributing subject to the English Baccalaureate and 'Best 8' achievement measures. - Prior studies highly recommended.